bbc/rd-apmm-python-lib-mediagrains/gsf_docs/gsf.md

 Where *id* is a UUID identifying the file itself, and *created* is a timestamp identifying when the file was laid down.

-After this the "head" block contains a sequence of "segm", which is followed by "tag " blocks.
+The "head" block then contains any number of "segm" and "tag " blocks (with any other block in-between).

 ## "segm" Block